 What Assemblies of God policies and procedures did Hillsong disagree with?
 Why is Hillsong’s vision not compatible with the Assemblies of God?
-Do Hillsong and the Assemblies of God have a cordial relationship today?
+Does Hillsong and the Assemblies of God have a cordial relationship today?
 Keep reading to learn more.

 What Did Hillsong Find Restrictive About Assemblies of God Policies?

 However, Hillsong Church leadership considered some of the denomination’s processes limiting in relation to the global vision they had for their ministry.